Hepatic amyloidosis is an uncommon manifestation of amyloidosis.

 It can be primary or secondary and it typically occurs as diffuse infiltration 2.

 There is amyloid deposition in liver parenchyma which occurs along the sinusoids within the space of Disse, or in blood vessel walls.
 Hepatocytes can be markedly compressed by extensive accumulation of amyloid and they may atrophy or nearly disappear.

 There can be hepatomegaly with decreased hepatic attenuation 2.
-Some calcifcation may be present.
+Some calcification may be present.

-- T1: has increased signal though the liver 1,3
+- T1: has increased signal through the liver 1,3

 - T2: little change 3